-Writing is for a variety of purposes, drafting becomes possible and children begin to understand the differences between genres.
-Children have the opportunity to write collaboratively.
+Writing is for a variety of purposes and the children are able to draft and edit their work selecting vocabulary and sentence structure for impact on the reader.
+Children also have the opportunity to write collaboratively.
 Increasingly complex stories, poems and reports are read and written.
 A range of literature and non-fiction material is available to the children for their enjoyment and interest.
-Simple play scripts are performed and written by the children.
-Children take an increasing pride in their presentation.
+Simple play scripts are written and performed by the children.
+Children are encouraged to take an increasing pride in their presentation.